amfAR Announces New Grants for COVID-19 Research

-We are pleased to announce our first two research grants awarded through the amfAR Fund to Fight COVID-19.
-One grant will support a study of the acute kidney injury that can be a deadly consequence of advanced COVID-19 disease.
-The other one will support a study of antibody responses to COVID-19.
+We are pleased to announce two new research grants awarded through the amfAR Fund to Fight COVID-19.
+One grant will support a study of the risks for “long-haulers”—those who continue to experience debilitating symptoms long after clearing infection—who are living with HIV.
+The other one will support a study of the effect of SARS-CoV-2, the virus that causes COVID-19, on the HIV reservoir.
 You can read about the grants here.

 Expanding our efforts to include research on the deadly new coronavirus, in April we established the amfAR Fund to Fight COVID-19.
 The fact is, amfAR is uniquely positioned to participate in the all-out effort to develop effective treatments and a vaccine for the coronavirus.
 However, we remain fully committed to HIV research and to finding a cure for the 38 million people worldwide living with HIV.
 All money donated for HIV research will stay in HIV research, whereas all donations to this special fund will be earmarked for research on COVID-19.
 In these challenging times, we are especially grateful for your generous support.